Matthew Algie: History

 Matthew Algie (born 1814 in Greenock, Scotland, died 1906) was a grocer who sold tea that had been imported to Scotland on the Clyde Clippers.
 He established Matthew Algie the tea blending and wholesaling business in 1864.
 For around 80 years, and through two World Wars, the business sold tea and spices to retailers in the Glasgow area.
-In 1950 the company, then known as Algie’s, started selling coffee to post-war Glasgow, along with vending services.
-In 1974 “Algie’s” began selling coffee machines for offices, restaurants and hotels, replacing instant coffee with roast and ground coffee.
+In 1950 the company, then known as Algie’s, started selling coffee to post-war Glasgow, along with vending services under the management of Grace Williamson, at the time the only female tea buyer in Scotland.
+As the business grew, in 1964 the company moved from Cadogan Street south of the River Clyde to the current site in the Dixon Blazes Industrial Estate in The Gorbals area of Glasgow.